 A detailed timeline will help set expectations about how frequently you’ll need to meet, when important conversations will happen, and how much of a time commitment the buying process will be.

-Successful mutual action plans reverse engineer a target initiative with a series of milestones which are then broken down into outcomes, action items, and deliverables.
+Successful mutual action plans reverse-engineer a target goal with a series of milestones, which are then broken down into outcomes and deliverables.

-This approach connects every step to a broader goal, clearly illustrating how individual roles and responsibilities can impact the entire initiative.
-It also leaves room for reps to present high-level milestones first to avoid overwhelming the buyer.
+This approach connects every step to a broader goal, clearly illustrating how individual roles and responsibilities can impact the entire deal.
+It also leaves room for reps to present high-level milestones first to avoid overwhelming the buyer with too many details.
 Then, when the timing is right, your team can explore more granular action items with the buyer.

 Make sure your mutual action plan template also factors in the work your team will be doing.
 This not only helps reinforce the mutual nature of the document, but brings visibility to your reps’ efforts, signaling their commitment to the buyer’s success.

-Close up with projected outcomes and ROI estimates
+5. Close with projected outcomes and ROI estimates

 A mutual action plan template is a good starting point, but will be useless if your team doesn’t know how to use it.
-Training and enablement is equally imperative.
-Here are a few additional tips and tricks to use when rolling out your mutual action plan framework to your team.
+Training and enablement are equally imperative.
+Here are a few additional tips and tricks to use when rolling out your framework to your team.

-When you introduce your team to the concept of mutual action plans, be sure to stress the importance of two way conversation.
-Encourage reps to dedicate a meeting to complete the mutual action plan with each prospect and get their sign off on it when it’s complete.
+When you introduce your team to the concept of mutual action plans, be sure to stress the importance of two-way conversation.
+Encourage reps to dedicate a meeting to complete the plan with each prospect and get their sign-off when it’s complete.

 The more your reps treat each mutual action plan like a two-way street, the more successful they will be.

-Encourage reps to position each component of the mutual action plan through the lens of the buyer.
+Encourage reps to look at each component of the mutual action plan through the lens of the buyer

 Make it clear that the mutual action plan is a rep’s single source of truth